icon_notification notification-animation 2

 Can an NRI maintain all three NRE, NRO and FCNR (B) accounts simultaneously?

-Yes, you can mantain all three accounts simultaneously.
-You can use a combination of these accounts to manage your finances, depending on the income sources and financial needs.
+Yes, you can maintain all three accounts simultaneously.
+You can use a combination of these accounts to manage your banking, depending on the income sources and financial needs.

 Can a resident Indian be a joint holder?